binipringle/constructs/_texts/0-outlineforbarexam.md

 There are four kinds of takings.

-**Direct government appropriation: ** Where the government actually takes someone’s property.
+**Direct government appropriation:** Where the government actually takes someone’s property.

-**Regulatory taking: ** Where the government doesn’t take property, but imposes a regulatory requirement that is so onerous as to effectively amount to a taking.
+**Regulatory taking:** Where the government doesn’t take property, but imposes a regulatory requirement that is so onerous as to effectively amount to a taking.
 A regulatory requirement amounts to a taking if (1) the regulation requires the property owner to suffer some permanent physical invasion[^30]; or the regulation deprives the property owner of all economically beneficial use to the property[^31].
 The government will balance the economic versus physical impact of the regulation on the property owner, as well as the duration and character of the government action. [^32]

+For example, a state law that permits only residential development on a property owner's land is a regulatory taking where the government doesn't outright take ownership of the property, but instead, imposes a regulatory requirement that is so onerous as to effectively amount to a taking.

 **Temporary restrictions** do not permanently deprive the owner of all economically beneficial uses of his land.
 A court will look at both the dimensions of a property interest and the term of years.

-**Conditional permits: ** A condition on the grant of a permit for land development is permissible if (1) there is a logical nexus between the condition and the governmental purposes; and (2) there is rough proportionality between the impact on the proposed development and the governmental objectives served by the condition.
+**Conditional permits:** A condition on the grant of a permit for land development is permissible if (1) there is a logical nexus between the condition and the governmental purposes; and (2) there is rough proportionality between the impact on the proposed development and the governmental objectives served by the condition.

 [^30]: For example, a state law requires landlords to permit cable companies to install cable lines through apartment buildings.